 Management Unit 2, UMAM Polygon V consists of 146.678 acres of FLUCCS 635 hydric pine flatwoods.
 The management goal for this polygon includes the enhancement and restoration of the degraded hydric pine flatwoods.
-Two pedestrian transects (M10 and M11) located in Management Unit 2, UMAM Polygon

-V. Each of these degraded hydric pine flatwoods were dominated by dense shrub cover and species during baseline monitoring.
+Two pedestrian transects (M10 and M11) located in Management Unit 2, UMAM Polygon V. Each of these degraded hydric pine flatwoods were dominated by dense shrub cover and species during baseline monitoring.

-In 2019, a total of 99 species were observed along the meandering transect of M10, a slight increase in species observed from the previous year.
+In 2020, a total of 99 species were observed along the meandering transect of M10, a slight increase in species observed from the previous year.
 This area continues to develop and has good diversity.
 A total of 51 species were observed along M11.
 These sites continue to develop and diversity increase.
 No hog damage was observed within the restoration area in 2019.

-In 2020, a total of 105 species were observed along the meandering transect of M10, an increase of five species observed from the previous year.
+In 2021, a total of 114 species were observed along the meandering transect of M10.
 This area continues to develop and has good diversity.
-A total of 54 species were observed along M11, a slight increase from the previous year.
+A total of 56 species were observed along M11.
 These sites continue to develop and diversity increase.
 No hog damage was observed within the restoration area in 2019.

-Interim success criteria have been met for this area.
-No exotic species were observed, and shrub cover has been maintained at or lower than 6 percent.
+Interim success criteria were met for this area.
+No exotic species were observed, and shrub cover were maintained at or lower than 5 percent.
 Herbaceous groundcover and diversity continue to increase.
-Prescribed burns have been conducted in accordance with fire management plan on a one year rotation.
+Prescribed burns were conducted in accordance with fire management plan on an annual rotation.